kiteco/vim-plugin/README.md

 ### Commands

+- `KiteFindRelatedCodeFromFile` - search for code related to the current file.
+- `KiteFindRelatedCodeFromLine` - search for code related to the current line.
 - `KiteDocsAtCursor` - show documentation for the keyword under the cursor.
 - `KiteOpenCopilot` - open the Kite Copilot and focus on it.
 - `KiteGeneralSettings` - open Kite's settings in the Copilot.